 For any one make only the best placed car of that make may score points for the Manufacturers' Cup.
 Points will be awarded as per their position in the official ARC classification.

-Points will be awarded for each title in accordance with the scale given in Article 5.1.1.
+Points will be awarded for each title in accordance with the below scale: